LinCodeVibe/coreML_iOS_CreateML_ImageClassifier/README.md

-## 2. UUpdates the UI with the results of the classification.
+## 2. Updates the UI with the results of the classification.
 The `results` will always be `VNClassificationObservation`s, as specified by the Core ML model in this project.